Responding to Environmental Health Threats Following Hurricanes

 Mosquito Control

 Although mosquitoes typically do not survive the powerful winds produced by a hurricane, conditions during or after a hurricane (e.g., flooding, standing water) can lead to an uptick in mosquito numbers.
-According to SCDHEC, “flooding causes ‘floodwater mosquito’ eggs, which were previously laid in soil, to hatch.”
-Floodwater mosquitoes generally do not transmit viruses, but their “biting pressure” can overwhelm residents and recovery workers.
-The American Mosquito Control Association (AMCA)’s Mosquito Management During a Public Health Emergency guide reports that populations of mosquito species able to transmit arboviruses (e.g., West Nile virus, Eastern equine encephalitis virus, Zika virus) can increase about "four or more weeks" following a hurricane, "but cases often occur infrequently immediately after a storm."
-SCDHEC recommends individuals cover exposed skin and use EPA-registered insect repellents to guard against mosquitoes.
+According to the South Carolina Department of Public Health (SCDPH), “flooding causes ‘floodwater mosquito’ eggs, which were previously laid in soil, to hatch.”
+The American Mosquito Control Association (AMCA)’s Mosquito Management During a Public Health Emergency guide reports that Floodwater mosquitoes generally do not transmit viruses, but their “biting pressure” can overwhelm residents and recovery workers.
+Populations of mosquito species that are able to transmit arboviruses (e.g., West Nile virus, Eastern equine encephalitis virus, Zika virus) can increase about "four or more weeks" following a hurricane, but "cases often occur infrequently immediately after a storm."
+SCDPH recommends individuals cover exposed skin and use EPA-registered insect repellents to guard against mosquitoes.
 The AMCA guide linked above provides recommendations for mosquito control operations, as well as tips for community engagement.

 Resources